Loyola Marymount University: Recent history

 In 2007, the university reestablished its presence in Orange County, California when the Theological Studies Department began offering a two-year master's program in Pastoral Theology in Orange, California.
-The first cohort graduated in the Spring of 2009, and three additional cohorts completed a three-year master's degree in Pastoral Theology until the cohort program ended in 2018.
-The classes were held in the Marywood offices of the Diocese of Orange and then at the Diocese's Christ Cathedral campus, both not far from the now defunct Orange Campus of Loyola Marymount University.
+The first cohort graduated in the spring of 2009 with three additional cohorts completing a three-year master's degree in Pastoral Theology until the cohort program ended in 2018.
+The classes were held in the Marywood offices of the Diocese of Orange and then at the Diocese's Christ Cathedral campus, each nearby the former Orange Campus of the university.

-On March 1, 2010, Loyola Marymount President, Father Robert B. Lawton, announced his retirement as head of the university, effective at the end of the academic year in May 2010.
+In 2010, Loyola Marymount President Robert B. Lawton announced his retirement.
 Lawton cited health problems, including a slow recovery from a 2009 back surgery, as the main reason for his departure.
-He had served as president for eleven years, beginning his tenure in 1999.
+He had served as president since 1999.

-David W. Burcham, a 1984 graduate of Loyola Law School became the first lay president in the school's history.
-Burcham held the office for five years, from 2010 to 2015.
-Burcham, who presided over LMU's centennial in 2011, opted not to stay on after his term ended.
-The LMU board of trustees elected Timothy Law Snyder, as the 16th president and he took office on June 1, 2015.
+David W. Burcham became the first lay president in the school's history.
+Burcham held the office from 2010 to 2015.
+Timothy Law Snyder became the 16th president in 2015.
+Thomas Poon became the 17th president in 2025.

+Faculty Union

+During Summer of 2024, the Non-tenured track faculty at three of the university's colleges voted 227–29 to unionize.
+In November, the Visiting Assistant Professors across all six colleges likewise voted to unionize.
+Loyola Marymount University recognized both unions and raised no objections to their certification.

+Between December 2024 and Summer 2025, the new faculty unions presented proposals to Loyola Marymount University.
+Rather than provide counter-proposals regarding compensation, the school's Board of Trustees unanimously decided to cease recognition of the union on September 12, 2025, under the pretext of a "religious exemption."

+On September 30, the non-tenured track faculty and visiting assistant professors overwhelmingly voted to authorize a strike, though no strike date was announced at that time.
+As of October 2025, this issue is ongoing.